MycroftAI/documentation/_pages/troubleshooting.md

 #### Picroft

-On a Raspberry Pi 3 running Picroft, first `ssh` into the Picroft.
+On a Raspberry Pi 3 running Picroft, [first `ssh` into the Picroft](https://mycroft.ai/documentation/picroft/#connecting-to-picroft-via-ssh).

-@TODO: link to instruction here on SSH'ing into the devices

 The logs on a Picroft are held at